 Geotagging Your Photos

-Many of today’s camera have a built-in GPS that may include altitude, direction, an electronic compass, and even a horizontal level, like the ones you see in the cockpit of a Super Cub.
+Many of today’s cameras have a built-in GPS that may include altitude, direction, an electronic compass, and even a horizontal level, like the ones you see in the cockpit of a Super Cub.
 Talk about powerful tools right in your camera!
 So how do you use GPS and Geotagging to create a modern-day hunting journal?
 There are several ways.
-The simplest way is to first turn on your camera’s internal GPS, if it has one.
-If it doesn’t, I’ll explain a work-around later.
+The simplest way is to first turn on your camera's internal GPS if it has one.
+If it doesn't, I’ll explain a workaround later.
 Make sure the date and time are correct (this is critical), and that you’ve properly initialized or calibrated your device.
 Now, take a photo.

 The location data, time, and in some cases, even the direction will be embedded into the jpg file created by your camera.
 I carry the Nikon’s all-weather, underwater, interchangeable-lens camera, the AW-1.
 It’s one powerful camera!

 To repeat, turn on the camera, wait until the GPS is tracking properly, then take a few shots.
 After you have the shots, you can turn off the GPS to save the battery.
 I carry four fully charged batteries and a spare SanDisk card (after I remove all my images from a card, I always use the camera to reformat it).
-Not all your photos need the same geo-tag as long as you have a good selection of important images that are tagged.
-You can always refer to other images in that collection and get a good idea where you were.
+Not all your photos need the same geotag as long as you have a good selection of important images that are tagged.
+You can always refer to other images in that collection and get a good idea of where you were.

 Once I get home, I import (download) the images to a program called Lightroom.
 It’s an Adobe product and I recommend it to anyone taking photos these days.

 Once the photographs are in Lightroom, I make sure I’m viewing the correct photos in the “grid view,” then I add keywords (words that describe the location) and add important details that I might want to call upon later.
-For example, I might add words like “Montana, Salt Springs, waterhole, bitterbrush, Bear Creek, wallow, kill site, etc., to each photograph, then I add titles so I don’t ever lose track of what I was looking at.
-Later, I can type in a search and the photos tagged with a particular word, say “Montana”, will show up.
+For example, I might add words like “Montana, Salt Springs, waterhole, bitterbrush, Bear Creek, wallow, kill site, etc., to each photograph, then I add titles so I don't ever lose track of what I was looking at.
+Later, I can type in a search, and the photos tagged with a particular word, say “Montana”, will show up.